WMGM-TV: Loss of NBC affiliation

 On April 16, 2014, Broadcasting & Cable reported that WMGM-TV would lose its NBC affiliation at the end of 2014, at the conclusion of a two-year extension of the station's most recent affiliation contract (which expired at the end of 2012).
 The station's former general manager, Ron Smith, claimed that the move was a result of NBCUniversal and its parent company Comcast wanting to protect WCAU.
 Smith argued that the loss of the NBC affiliation would make it difficult for WMGM to continue operating.
 The loss of NBC also coincided with the end of Access.1's management agreement with LocusPoint Networks.
-In addition to the Philadelphia region, NBC also had two affiliates in Washington, D.C.
-(WHAG-TV served western Maryland, which was also served via network-owned WRC-TV) and Salt Lake City, Utah (KENV served northeastern Nevada, which was also served via KSL-TV); both of those areas would go on to lose their secondary affiliates within the next few years.
+In addition to the Philadelphia region, NBC also had an owned-and-operated station in Washington, D.C.
+(WHAG-TV served western Maryland, which was also served via WRC-TV), and an affiliate in Salt Lake City, Utah (KENV served northeastern Nevada, which was also served via KSL-TV); both of those areas would go on to lose their secondary affiliates within the next few years.

 In July 2014, WMGM-TV introduced the "Friends of 40 Summer Membership Club" in which viewers contribute money in return for benefits such as station merchandise, discounts, and invitations to its outings; this form of fundraising is more commonly associated with public broadcasting.
 According to general manager J. Roger Powe III, "The membership club allows all the folks who have been loyal and supportive to keep engaged in a more intimate fashion;" while some of the money raised goes to the station's operations, much of it is used to pay for the club's benefits.
 As WMGM remained a commercial, for-profit station until December 31, 2014, contributions to the club were not tax-deductible, unlike with public broadcasting stations.